IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 ```

 ## Examples
-This module provides some examples of CNS use in some scenarios for your reference
+Here is some examples of CNS usage for your reference

 ```solidity
 // Test contract